 Searching for internships in the nonprofit or government sectors is very similar to searching in the private sector.
 For example, most positions are not advertised and personal referral is the single most effective method.
 Use the techniques described in the Cornell Career Services Career Guide under "The Job Search" and consider these points that are specific to public service:

 - Almost any internship in the private sector can also be found in the public sector—great variety!

-- There are nearly 200 related resources in the 103 Barnes Hall Career Library database on internships, careers, employers, and fellowship that can be located by key word.
+- There are nearly numerous related resources in the 103 Barnes Hall Career Library database on internships, careers, employers, and fellowship that can be located by key word.

 - Cornell Career Services holds a large Nonprofit & Government Career Fair in late February of each year.
-You might also want to attend the ILR Social Justice Career Fair or the nonprofit fairs in Boston, New York, and Philadelphia.
+You might also want to attend the ILR Social Justice Career Fair held in the spring.

 - Cornell offers several special academically oriented internship programs: